linuxmobile/hikari/content/blog/adventjs-2022.md

 ---
 title: 'How I solved adventjs 2022.
 By @Midudev'
-description: 'I explain how to apply JavaScript logic to solve Katas.
-Solving AdventJS 2022.'
+description: "I explain how to apply JavaScript logic to solve Katas.
+Solving AdventJS 2022."
 tags: Javascript
 date: 2023-09-16
 ---